kda-community/kda-tool/README.md

 kda local *.json -n mynode.example.com:<service-api-port>
 ```

-The `kda local` command has one additional option `--no-verify-sigs` which lets
+The `kda local` command has two additional options
-you test a transaction with actual blockchain data before it has been fully
+- `--no-verify-sigs` which lets you test a transaction with actual blockchain data before it has been fully signed.
-signed.
 You can use this with `.yaml` files straight from `kda gen`.

+- `--preflight` which lets you test using a preflight context.
+In this context, the node does more verification (Gas payment, ...), simulating a real block inclusion.

 # Using kda-tool for smart contract development